barbarer/py4e-int/_sources/strings/traversal.rst

     :answer_c: 12
     :answer_d: Error, the for statement needs to use the range function.
     :correct: c
-    :feedback_a: Iteration by item will process once for each item in the sequence.
+    :feedback_a: Incorrect!
+Iteration by item will print "HELLO" once for each character in the string.
+Try again.
-    :feedback_b: The blank is part of the sequence.
+    :feedback_b: Incorrect!
+The space is part of the string, so "HELLO" will be printed for it as well.
+Try again.
-    :feedback_c: Yes, there are 12 characters, including the blank.
+    :feedback_c: Correct!
+There are 12 characters in the string, including the space, and "HELLO" is printed once for each character.
-    :feedback_d: The for statement can iterate over a sequence item by item.
+    :feedback_d: Incorrect!
+The for statement can iterate over a sequence item by item.
+Try again.

     How many times is the word HELLO printed by the following statements?